apify/apify-docs/sources/platform/integrations/ai/milvus.md

 toc_max_heading_level: 4
 ---

-**Learn how to integrate Apify with Milvus/Zilliz to save data scraped from websites into the Milvus vector database.**
+**Learn how to integrate Apify with Milvus (Zilliz) to save data scraped from websites into the Milvus vector database.**

 ---

 [Milvus](https://milvus.io/) is an open-source vector database optimized for performing similarity searches on large datasets of high-dimensional vectors.
 Its focus on efficient vector similarity search allows for the creation of powerful and scalable retrieval systems.

-The Apify integration for Milvus/Zilliz allows exporting results from Apify Actors and Dataset items into a Milvus collection.
+The Apify integration for Milvus ([Zilliz](https://cloud.zilliz.com)) allows exporting results from Apify Actors and Dataset items into a Milvus collection.

 ## Prerequisites